ActuallyConnor/pseudo/README.md

 ### Supported features

-The internal storage of mocks and results are associatve arrays.
-Pseudo attempts to implement as much of the standard PDO feature set as possible, so varies different fetch modes, bindings, parameterized queries, etc all work as you'd expect them to.
+The internal storage of mocks and results are associative arrays.
+Pseudo attempts to implement as much of the standard PDO feature set as possible, so varies different fetch modes, bindings, parameterized queries, etc. all work as you'd expect them to.

 ### Not implemented / wish-list items